zchee/golang-wiki/GoArm.md

 | ARMv7            | supported  | GOARM=7         |           |
 | ARMv8            | supported  | GOARCH=arm64    |  |

-Starting from Go 1.1, the appropriate GOARM value will be chosen if you compile Go from source on the target machine.
-In cross compilation situations, it is recommended that you always export an appropriate GOARM value.
+Starting from Go 1.1, the appropriate GOARM value will be chosen if you compile the program from source on the target machine.
+In cross compilation situations, it is recommended that you always set an appropriate GOARM value.

 # Supported operating systems